'SNL' Trump cabinet fantasy league

 This one is a no brainer, yes?

-Jeff Garlin as Director of Central Intelligence Agency Mike Pompeo
+Jeff Garlin as CIA Director Mike Pompeo

 We dare you to "Curb Your Enthusiasm" for Garlin as Pompeo.